Pinnacle Falls. Wikimedia Commons. 3 June 2016.

 See images of waterfalls in the Blue Ridge region.

-Here is a detailed, color-coded map of the rivers and watersheds in South Carolina.
+Here is a detailed map of the river basins in South Carolina.

 Carolina Bays near Marion, SC.
 View Larger Map